scriptrdotio/howto/acl/restrict_access_to_api.md

 *Image 1*

 If you take a closer look by clicking on the lock, this opens an **Access Control List (ACL)** editor.
-As you can see, access to the script is by default only to the owners **authenticated** role, i.e. any user or device created from your account.
+As you can see, access to the script is by default only granted to the owners **authenticated** role, i.e. any user or device created from your account.

 ![Default ACL](./images/acl_view.png)